jaredanchinga/whatsapp-group-link-manager/README.md

-# WhatsApp Group Link Manager
+# WhatsHarvest

 ## Description

-WhatsApp Group Link Manager is a Chrome extension that helps you collect, verify, and manage WhatsApp group invite links.
-It automatically detects WhatsApp group links on web pages, verifies them, and stores them for easy access and management.
+WhatsHarvest is a powerful Chrome extension designed to simplify the collection and management of WhatsApp group invite links.
+It automatically detects, verifies, and organizes WhatsApp group links from any web page you visit, making it easier than ever to keep track of interesting groups.

 ## Features

-- Automatically detects and extracts WhatsApp group invite links from web pages
+1. Automatic Detection: Scans web pages for WhatsApp group invite links
-- Verifies the validity of extracted links
+2. Link Verification: Ensures all harvested links are valid
-- Stores links with group names and timestamps
+3. Smart Storage: Saves links with group names and timestamps
-- Prevents duplicate links
+4. Duplicate Prevention: Avoids storing the same link twice
-- Provides a popup interface for quick access to stored links
+5. Quick Access Popup: Instantly view your collected links
-- Offers a full-page dashboard for comprehensive link management
+6. Full Dashboard: Comprehensive link management interface
-- Allows exporting links to CSV format
+7. Export Functionality: Save your links as a CSV file
-- Includes a feature to clear all stored links
+8. Clean Slate Option: Clear all stored links when needed

 ## Installation

 1. Clone this repository or download the ZIP file and extract it.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the directory containing the extension files.
+4. Click "Load unpacked" and select the directory containing the WhatsHarvest files.

 ## Usage

-1. Once installed, you'll see the extension icon in your Chrome toolbar.
+1. After installation, look for the WhatsHarvest icon in your Chrome toolbar.
-2. Browse websites containing WhatsApp group links.
-The extension will automatically detect and store valid links.
+2. Browse the web as usual.
+WhatsHarvest will automatically detect and store valid WhatsApp group links.
-3. Click on the extension icon to view the popup with your collected links.
+3. Click the WhatsHarvest icon to view your collected links in a popup.
-4. Use the "Open Full Page" button for a more detailed view and management options.
+4. For more options, use the "Open Full Page" button to access the comprehensive dashboard.
-5. Export your links to CSV using the "Save as CSV" button.
+5. Export your harvested links to CSV using the "Save as CSV" button.
-6. Clear all stored links using the "Clear Links" button.
+6. To start fresh, use the "Clear Links" button to remove all stored links.

 ## Files